Ziad-Elganzory/Java-Spring-Practice/README.md

-# 02 Spring Boot Spring Core
+# Java Spring Practice
+Examples are in separate branches